nicholaslenz12/Final-Project/README.md

 # Final Project
 This repository contains the source files I used to create my application, a report of my research, and links to websites that I found useful.

 * The application is a cross-platform audio spectrum analyzer.
-Some features include:
-    * 1/3, 1/6, and 1/12th octave views.
-    * Apply an arbitrary octave slope to the graph.
-    *
-    *
+It has the following features:
+    * Loads in common audio file types (.mp3, .wav, etc.) for playback.
+    * Has a transport bar displaying the position in the audio file.
-    *
+    * Shows nine octaves.

 * I made this project using the JUCE framework, which specializes in creating audio applications for use in music.

 ## To Compile the Project Yourself